 The software on Motorola phones is almost stock Android.
 You might find a Facebook and Flipkart app preinstalled that you can uninstall if you don’t wish to keep.
 Along with that, there are a few Moto customizations as shown above.

-With ThinkShield, you get an additional layer of end-to-end security solution above Android.
+With ThinkShield, you get an additional layer of end-to-end security solutions above Android.
 Be it anti-virus or any sort of protection is a great introduction and all smartphone manufacturers should provide this.
-Like some Samsung phones have Samsung Knox Security.
+Some Samsung phones have Samsung Knox Security.
 We appreciate such moves by the brands hence kudos to Moto and Samsung for proving this security to their users.

 So in terms of software and support, it’s good.
 Thus, 4.5/5.

 60Hz vs 120Hz – Can You Feel The Difference?